Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 Pricing:

-- Storage is bundled or bring-your-own (S3, Wasabi, Backblaze B2)
+- Storage is bundled or purchasable in additional 100GB blocks

-Use Case Example: A wedding videography business has a team of freelance editors in three states.
-Instead of mailing hard drives or uploading massive Premiere projects to Dropbox (where editors have to download everything), they use LucidLink.
-Each editor connects to the shared "drive," opens the project, and starts editing instantly.
+Use Case Example: A wedding videography business has freelance editors in three states.
+Instead of mailing hard drives or uploading massive Premiere projects for everyone to download, they use LucidLink.
+Each editor connects to the shared drive, opens the project, and starts editing immediately.
 When one editor finishes color grading, the other sees the updated file in real time.

 When LucidLink Pays For Itself

-If you're paying a video editor $50/hour, and they spend 30 minutes per day waiting for files to download/sync, that's 10 hours per month = $500 in potential productivity loss.
-LucidLink Business costs $32/month, potentially paying for itself within weeks.
+If you're paying a video editor $50/hour and they spend 30 minutes per day waiting for files to download, that's roughly 10 hours per month — $500 in productivity overhead.
+LucidLink Business costs $27/month.
+The subscription pays for itself in less than a week of recovered editor time.

-Construction and engineering firms have a unique problem: they need the granular permissions of an on-premises Windows file server (where you can control access down to individual folders) combined with the remote access of cloud storage.
+Construction and engineering firms have a specific problem: they need the granular permissions of an on-premises Windows file server — access controls down to individual folders — combined with the remote access of cloud storage.

-Egnyte is built for this exact use case.
-It replaces your office Z: drive with a hybrid system that syncs to a local NAS for LAN-speed access but replicates to the cloud for remote workers.
+Egnyte is built for this.
+It replaces the office Z: drive with a hybrid system that syncs to a local NAS for LAN-speed access while replicating to the cloud for remote workers and field crews.

-- Granular Permissions: Set folder-level access controls that mimic Active Directory group policies
+- Granular Permissions: Folder-level access controls that mirror Active Directory group policies

-- CAD File Handling: Optimized for large AutoCAD and Revit files (which choke most consumer cloud storage)
+- CAD File Handling: Optimized for large AutoCAD and Revit files, which cause performance problems on most consumer cloud storage

-- Hybrid Sync: Office users get LAN speeds, field workers get cloud access, and everything stays in sync
+- Hybrid Sync: Office users get LAN speeds; field workers get cloud access; everything stays in sync

 Who It's For:

-- Engineering firms managing massive Excel datasets and technical drawings
+- Engineering firms handling large technical drawings and Excel datasets

 Learn more at egnyte.com.